Our company as an investment in future generations

 The fantastic ‘SuperKrachtig Lekker’: “Energy Suppliers for Super Heroes” project is a story of strong entrepreneurial mothers who soften the harsh reality for children (and their families) who are fighting cancer or a life-threatening illness.
 These women work to ease the burden on families who have more than enough to cope with.
 The #peopleofdelaware raised money for the construction of a kitchen at the Children’s Hematology, Oncology and Stem Cell Transplantation Department (pediatric cancer department) at Ghent University Hospital.

-We are working hard to succeed in meeting the SDGs for the third consecutive year in 2020 in order to receive the Cifal Flanders/UNITAR certificate, an international certificate of the UN.
-This will give us an even firmer foundation to continue on our sustainable journey.
+In 2020, we received the Cifal Flanders/UNITAR certificate, an international certificate of the UN, for the third consecutive year.
+This gives us an even firmer foundation to continue on our sustainable journey.
 As a company, we consider it our responsibility to help future generations to thrive on the investments of today.